JaeYoonKim72/GMStool/README.md

   #### 3-2.
 Marker selection phase

   - Marker selection phase is executed by either "GMStools.MS.v1.R" or "GMStools.MS.MultiThreading.v1.R" scripts.
-The only difference between the two run scripts is whether multithreading is performed.
+The only difference between the two scripts is whether multithreading is performed.
 All other options are identical.
-  -
+  - -m option specifies the selection method to be used, and RRblup and RF can be selected.
+If you want to use both RRblup and RF, put "_" between the two methods and specify the -m option to "RRblup_RF".
+  - -g and -p options are mandatory, and specify the genotype and phenotype files prepared in the previous phase.

     Usage: